LNDG/EyeMem/README.md

 # fMRI Data Preprocessing of the EyeMem study

-> Find the complete Documentation in the wiki.
+> Check out the wiki for the extensive documentation.

 ## Requirements